jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 - [Manjaro](https://forum.manjaro.org/t/stable-update-2022-12-06-kernels-mesa-plasma-cinnamon-nvidia-libreoffice-pipewire-virtualbox/128453)

-This prevents you from using the AMD VA-API transcoding **on host system**.
+This prevents you from using the AMD VA-API transcoding **on the host system**.

 You can use our Docker image instead or install thirt-party Mesa driver package.